 This spot is always pumping.
-You can sneak in for a lunch but you might be hard-pressed to find a seat at sundown.
-Order tapas dishes like calamari and croquettes and sip your craft beer as you admire the décor and beautiful crowd.
+You can sneak in for lunch but you might be hard-pressed to find a seat at sundown.
+Order tapas dishes like crispy calamari and prawn croquettes, and sip your craft beer as you admire the décor, beautiful crowd and bustling Bree street.

 No. 103 upstairs: Inside & You’re Out (IYO) Burgers

-Winner in the burger category for the Western Cape at the 2015 Best Everyday Eateries, this bright burger joint is often buzzing thanks to its smoky cheese-stuffed-patties, great Southern-style sauces and decadent cheesecakes.
-They recently expanded their space to include a pleasant bar area with pool tables, and more seating options.
+This bright burger joint is often buzzing thanks to its smoky cheese-stuffed patties, great Southern-style sauces and decadent cheesecakes.
+They’ve expanded their space to include a pleasant bar area with pool tables and cosier seating options.
 Save space for the insane cheesecakes.

 No. 105: Burger & Lobster